ronreiter/interactive-tutorials/tutorials/learn-cpp.org/en/Dynamic allocation.md

         int type;
     } ani;

+In the code above, `animal` is the name of the struct and `ani` is the nickname.
+Later you can call the struct by its real name or nickname.
 We use the following syntax to allocate a new animal in the `mypet` argument:

     animal * mypet= (animal *) malloc(sizeof(animal));